 No matter how many forecasts are scanned, all have struggled this year to give an accurate guide to whether or not rain is going to fall within a given 24 hour period, and if so, when.
 And as any hay maker knows, even light rain can quickly spoil a partially dried crop.
-How folk coped before internet forecasts, or how meteorologists and astrophysicists are now arguing over whether in Northern latitudes we are heading for a mini ice age and Maunder minimum, or further rising temperatures, when predicting the weather just a day ahead seems so fraught, is a constantly intriguing issue for me.
+How folk coped before internet forecasts, or how meteorologists and astrophysicists who are now arguing over whether, in Northern latitudes, we’re heading for a mini ice age and Maunder minimum.
+Or further rising temperatures, when predicting the weather just a day ahead seems so fraught, is a constantly intriguing issue for me.
 But now, as manual hay makers, our only option is to take a punt and cut the hay meadow in small blocks, with a win some/lose some philosophy.

-This field now has potentially 2 new, or different, names…
+This field now has potentially two new, or different, names.

-Either Longevity hill, for the healthy cardio-respiratory effects of working hay on its slopes, and dragging material up and down (often quicker and simpler than resorting to an ATV), and sometimes back up again.
+Either longevity hill, for the healthy cardio-respiratory effects of working hay on its slopes, and dragging material up and down (often quicker and simpler than resorting to an ATV), and sometimes back up again.
 (Click here for the location of the more famous longevity hill).
-I shall ignore the downside of joint stresses from always working with feet at permanent, and varying angles during this healthy exercise.
+I shall ignore the downside of joint stresses from always working with feet at permanent, and varying angles, on the slope, during this healthy exercise.

-So you will see that the ‘Longevity hill’, and ‘pelotons’ in this post’s title have nothing to do with the (ongoing) 2015 Tour de France, in which Britain’s Chris Froome, aided by the recently shunted and crashed Welsh rider Geraint Thomas, still currently wears the yellow jersey and heads up the ‘peloton’.
-But as in previous posts, I’ve now encountered an additional meaning for this French word which describes the main group of cyclists in a road race.
-And this came about whilst researching Orchid seed germination.
-(More Cwmdu meadow orchids below, from a return visit)…
+So you’ll see that the ‘longevity hill’, and ‘pelotons’ in this post’s title have nothing to do with the (ongoing) 2015 Tour de France, in which Britain’s Chris Froome, aided by the recently shunted and crashed, Welsh rider, Geraint Thomas, still currently wears the yellow jersey and heads up the ‘peloton’.
+But I’ve now encountered an additional meaning for this French word which describes the main group of cyclists in a road race.
+And this came about whilst researching orchid seed germination.
+(More Cwmdu meadow orchids below, from a return visit, below).

-Many readers will know that Orchid seed is incredibly fine, almost like dust.
-An individual seed contains an embryo surrounded by a casing which is itself encased within a matrix of dead cells and air in a honeycomb like structure.
-To get some idea of how amazing and variable these are from differebt species, click here, for a glimpse of electron micrographs and text from “Orchid seed diversity – A scanning electron microscopy survey.
-By Wilhelm Barthlott, Bernadette Große-Veldmann and Nadja Korotkova.”
+Many readers will know that orchid seed is incredibly fine, almost like dust.
+An individual seed contains an embryo surrounded by a casing, which is itself encased within a matrix of dead cells and air, in a honeycomb like structure.
+To get some idea of how amazing and variable these are from different species, click here, for a glimpse of electron micrographs and text from “Orchid seed diversity – A scanning electron microscopy survey.”
+By Wilhelm Barthlott, Bernadette Große-Veldmann and Nadja Korotkova.

-What this morphology gives the seeds is the potential for very wide dispersal over great distances on the wind, but it also leaves the seed with almost minimal stored nutrient for establishing a new plant.
+What this morphology gives the very light seeds, is the potential for wide dispersal over great distances on the wind, but it also leaves the seed with almost minimal stored nutrient for establishing a new plant.
 So how, and why do terrestrial native orchids populate particular fields, or meadows?
 And how easy is it to establish them?

-Understanding a little of this vital process of mycoheterotrophy (the ability of some plants to live on fungal carbon) is helpful in reinforcing the message to never apply either artificial NPK fertilisers, or organic animal manures to traditional hay meadows, if you’re keen on developing maximum floral diversity – including orchids.
-(Spot the flowers in a nearby intensively managed dairy farm fields).
-Since the Phosophorus component of any such additions will drastically affect fungal activity below the soil surface.
-Click here for more.
-And here for why interactions between many other plants and arbuscular mycorrhizae fungi are now viewed as being even more complex than previously thought!
+Understanding a little of this vital process of mycoheterotrophy (the ability of some plants to live on fungal carbon) is helpful in reinforcing the message to never apply either artificial NPK fertilisers, or even too much organic animal manures to traditional hay meadows, if you’re keen on developing maximum floral diversity – including orchids.
+Spot the flowers in a nearby intensively managed dairy farm fields, below.
+This is because the phosphorus component of any such additions, will drastically affect fungal activity below the soil surface.
+Click here for why interactions between many other plants and arbuscular mycorrhizae fungi are now viewed as being even more complex than previously thought.

 There are other issues to consider if you’re rearing stock in high rainfall areas like ours, in that soils may well be depleted of some trace minerals.
 We’ve tried to address these perhaps conflicting demands of trying to mitigate potential trace mineral deficiencies, whilst avoiding damage to supportive fungal networks, by spreading in a very limited way, either dried seaweed extracts onto some portions of our land, or using limited amounts of wood ash.